vk3txd/nko-antenna-brief/docs/NKO_UnUn_Lab_Testing.md

 All builds _should_ handle those kinds of powers very well.
 Into a well matched antenna, close to 1:1 it is likely they will handle far more power.
 If you do put more power in, monitor SWR closely (and let me know how it goes!).

-## Properly Teting Baluns ##
+## Testing Baluns - More information ##

 My testing of baluns has been focused on loss and hence heating of the core and from that efficiency.
 It interested me the most.

 However that is not the full test of a balun.

-**Owen Duffy VK2OMD**  in his since disabled blog at owenduffy.net suggested tests to determine if a balun is actually suitable to use as a balun.
-Some designs on the internet do not actually perfom the function of connecting a balanced to an unbalanaced load well.
+**Owen Duffy VK2OMD**  in his since disabled blog at owenduffy.net suggested tests to determine if a balun is actually suitable to use as a balun - which is to convert a balanced to an unbalanced load.
+Some designs on the internet do not actually perfom the function of connecting a balanced to an unbalanaced load at all well.

 Here are his tests and expected results: